Otaku-Projects/AngularJS-CRUD-PHP/README.md

 # AngularJS-CRUD-PHP
-A simple idea for Rapid application development
+A simple idea for Rapid application development, this sample use php and mysql as server side dependency, the project also implemented for php and MongoDB, if you interested in please go to

 ## Demo
-Coming soon...
+online demo coming soon...

+[PPSP-360_Degree_Evaluation_System](https://github.com/keithbox/PPSP-360_Degree_Evaluation_System), a practice of an E-Appraisal system.

+[NoSQLSystem](https://github.com/keithbox/NoSQLSystem), a practice of a website that using MongoDB database

+In my try, this project good for the small website project that within or around 30 pages.

 ## Motivation
 There were too many angularJS CRUD open source project in the real, angularJS has received significant recognition since recent years but we are still uncertainty what angularJS can and how much it can.
 Over the years, the numerous CRUD sample has been made, focus on routeProvider, angularJS <--> Java, angularJS <--> PHP.
 A vast amount of related work have been created by thousands of people from all over the world.